-If you open Traefik dashboard, you should see the new port in the entrypoints section.
+If you open Traefik dashboard, you should see the new ports in the entrypoints section.

 When it's done you have to configure this additional port on the PHP container as well.
+Also, make sure to enable adding the required headers by Traefik.

-Add the following line to the project's .env file:
+Add the following line to the environment's .env file: